thangarajvisolve/Sample/README.markdown

 NOTE : `The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format`

-3.2.
+**3.1.1** Start the` blood pressure publisher shell script` on the other terminal , once multiple publishers need to publish the topic using the following command

+        $./bp-pub.sh --

+Available Options are:

+        --domain        Device Domain

+        --device-id     Device ID to identify the particular device

+        --spawn         Number of publishers to run

+        --log4cpp-conf  Configration file path

+EXAMPLE:
+        $./bp-pub.sh --domain=blood --device-id=BP --spawn=5 --log4cpp-conf ../src/c++/production/conf/simulation_log_bp.conf

+NOTE : `The  arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format`.

+**3.2**.
 Start the `blood pressure subscribers` on the other terminal by passing the various options suffix to the command .

     $ ./bp-sub-echo --